brianmaierjr/long-haul/README.md

 ## License

 This is [MIT](LICENSE) with no added caveats, so feel free to use this Jekyll theme on your site without linking back to me or using a disclaimer.

-If you'd like give me credit somewhere on your blog or tweet a shout out to [@ctrunsthis](https://twitter.com/ctrunsthis), that would be pretty sweet.